Physical book sales were up by 9% in 2021.

 It’s time to get eyeballs on your books.
 Create a marketing strategy that incorporates channels like social media, email marketing, affiliate marketing, SEO, and paid advertising campaigns to direct book lovers to your website.
 And, once you’ve grown a customer base, keep them coming back by fostering long-term loyalty through ongoing campaigns and rewards.

-Start dropshipping books today and try Shopify free for 14 days
+Start dropshipping books today and try Shopify free

 Dropshipping 101: essential tips for success